Cynthia-XinyuWang/Cynthia-XinyuWang.github.io/_pages/Working Projects.md

 ---
 * Quantile detectors for explosive bubbles, with Feng Hao, Wang Shaoping, ***Under Review***.

 * How to Effectively Ride Bubbles?
-Evidence from Real-time Sector Trading in Chinese Stock Market, with Feng Hao, Wei Xinpei, ***Under Review***.
+Evidence from Real-time Sector Trading in Chinese Stock Market, with Feng Hao, ***Under Review***.

 * Sectoral Bubbles and Contagion Dynamics in China's Stock Market, with Wang Shaoping, Feng Hao, ***2nd Round Revised & Resubmitted***.